standage/smel-aug2015/Assignment1.md

 ## Assignment 1: computing gene length and %GC content distributions

-Using the provided *Sinorhizobium meliloti* data in this repository, write code to calculate the length and %GC content of each gene in the genome.
+Using the provided *Sinorhizobium meliloti* data in this repository (see `README.md` for a description of the data files), write code to calculate the length and %GC content of each gene in the genome.
 Create a scatter plot with gene length on the X axis and gene %GC content on the Y axis.

 ### Some comments